MMortari/NetshoesCartTest/README.md

 * Show the products added to the cart.
 * Persist data on page reload;

+## How to run the project
+Open the index.html file with the src/ folder together, just like here in GitHub.

 ## Products
 Object that stores the products extracted from the Json file;